acityinohio/auditthezed/README.md

 # Audit the Zed

 This small Go program audits the Zcash supply by using naive RPC calls.
-Effectively reconstructs the UTXO set in-memory in a map by iterating through every transaction in every block through `zcashd`, andkeeps track of each shielded pool based on entry and exit into transparent addresses.
+Effectively reconstructs the UTXO set in-memory in a map by iterating through every transaction in every block through `zcashd`, and keeps track of each shielded pool based on entry and exit into transparent addresses.

 ## Requirements

 You need Golang installed (tested on version 1.11.5), a fully synced `zcashd` node, `zcashd` to be in your `$PATH`, and the `txindex=1` option set in your `zcash.conf`

 Also note that it is _slow_ and _memory intensive_.
-This is an extremely naive implementation; based on my testing it may use up to ~8GB of free RAM to conduct the audit (in addition to what memory `zcashd` is using).
+This is an extremely naive implementation; based on my testing it may use up to ~8GB of free RAM to conduct the audit (in addition to whatever memory `zcashd` is using).
 YMMV.

 ## Instructions